 Settlement: Ravenshead

 Broad Area: North

-Has the Green Belt No
+Has the Green Belt boundary changed since the previous assessment?
+No

-boundary changed

-since the previous

-assessment?

 Previous 10/20

 Assessment Score:

-Criteria Score (out of 5) Justification Check the unrestricted sprawl of settlements 3 There is one boundary with the settlement and some defensible boundaries.
-The topography provides limited containment.
-Prevent neighbouring settlements from merging into one another 2 Development would result in a limited reduction in the size of the gap between Ravenshead and Blidworth.
-Assist in safeguarding the countryside from encroachment 4 There is little encroachment due to few inappropriate developments scattered around the area.
-Preserve the setting and special character of historic settlements 1 Development would not have any significant adverse impact on the heritage assets associated with Ravenshead.
-Total 10 / 20
+Criteria Score Justification (out of 5) Check the 3 There is one boundary with the settlement unrestricted sprawl and some defensible boundaries.
+The of settlements topography provides limited containment.
+Prevent 2 Development would result in a limited neighbouring reduction in the size of the gap between settlements from Ravenshead and Blidworth. merging into one another Assist in 4 There is little encroachment due to few safeguarding the inappropriate developments scattered countryside from around the area. encroachment Preserve the setting 1 Development would not have any significant and special adverse impact on the heritage assets character of historic associated with Ravenshead. settlements Total 10 / 20